 Microwaving hummus is one of the two ways to heat it up.
 While heating on the stovetop may bring a slightly better taste and consistency, the microwave will work fine.
 Just remember to be careful not to overheat!

-- Place your hummus in a microwave-safe dish.
+- Place your hummus in a microwave-safe dish like this one.

 - Add one or two teaspoons of lukewarm or warm water.